 Stock-based compensation.
-We recognize in the statements of operations all share-based payments to employees, including grants of employee stock options, to be recognized in the income statement based on their estimated fair values.
+In accordance with ASC 718, Compensation-Stock Compensation, we recognize in the statements of operations all share-based payments to employees, including grants of employee stock options, restricted stock awards, and stock appreciation rights, to be recognized in the income statement based on their estimated fair values.
 We use the Black-Scholes option pricing model to estimate the fair values of share-based payments.
+As the stock appreciation rights will be paid in cash upon exercise, we have classified the awards as liability awards.